Last Updated on December 12, 2020.

 A key component to effective consequences is that they are revealed in advance.
 In other words, you need to make sure the rules are clear beforehand.
 This gives your child the opportunity to make a choice, and to accept the known consequence.
 It puts the responsibility on them.
 Otherwise, it will feel like you’re making up rules arbitrarily as you go.
 Children will see this as an unfair punishment, not a consequence.

 Finally, to make sure everyone is clear on the expectations, it’s best to have your child repeat the consequence back to you, in their own words.
+Children who refuse to engage in this process are not mature enough to accept the responsibility of the behavior.

 Why You Should Never Use Punishments